How Will Swimming in a Pool Affect My Acne?

 - Stay very gentle when drying off and very gently pat your skin dry to avoid physically irritating the skin.

 - Try to time swimming activities so you can perform your morning or evening anti-acne regimen after you swim.
+At the very least, moisturize your skin after swimming.

 The outermost layer of skin provides an important function called the "barrier function," which means it protects the body from the outside environment and keeps water inside the skin.
 The layers of cells in the skin barrier and the lipids (fatty acids, ceramides, and cholesterol) that surround them form a strong barrier that protect us from irritants and microorganisms.
 Extended time in pool water may erode this structure and decrease its protective function.
 This is important because people with acne tend to already have an impaired barrier function, and this can keep people in a cycle of acne.